It’s time to go camping! Yes, we all love our city but sometimes it’s nice to get out into nature, relax and re-set.

-Just shy of 3 hours south from Perth, Sues Bridge campsite comes with kitchen amenities like a sink, food preparation tables, picnic tables and barbeque facilities.
+Just shy of three hours south from Perth, Sues Bridge campsite comes with kitchen amenities like a sink, food preparation tables, picnic tables and barbecue facilities.
 Being a waterfront campsite, you can wake up to the soothing sounds of the Blackwood River.
-It sure as hell beats being abruptly surprised by your morning alarm.
 Bookings are on a first come first serve basis so it’s best to pick a time not in the pit of school holidays.

-Lane Pool is one of the most popular camping destinations near Perth and it’s pretty obvious why.
-After a quick 1.5hour jaunt out of the city you’ll find yourself parked along the Murray River, with access to hiking trails like the Bibbulmun Track and Munda Biddi trail.
-There are nine campsites to choose from and they provide picnic tables and eco toilets on site.
+Lane Pool Reserve is one of the most popular camping destinations near Perth and it’s pretty obvious why.
+After a quick 1.5-hour jaunt out of the city you’ll find yourself parked along the Murray River, with access to hiking trails like the Bibbulmun Track and Munda Biddi trail.
+There are a few campsites to choose from and they provide picnic tables and eco toilets on site.
 The sites have availability to host a variety of camping styles, from tents to full-scale campervans.

 Nestled in the wholesome Perth hills region, Lake Leschenaultia feels like a playground for all its attendees.
 The lake is a popular destination for camping as well as day trips, with a lakebed beach, canoe hire and sheltered BBQ facilities.
 If you’re not that into cooking you can buy lunch from the kiosk and head out on one for the many hiking trails.
 Located close to the Chidlow town centre you can also enjoy plenty of nice bakeries, pubs and shops nearby.

 When most Perthians think about getting away they tend to think about heading south.
 But just an hour north of Perth you can camp right on the beach at Guilderton Caravan Park.
 See where the river meets the ocean, go fishing, or simply relax on the beach with a book in hand.
 No matter how you like to recharge you can find it here.